akethu/covimune/README.md

 ## Inspiration

 The lack of an all-purpose & all-in-one medical dashboard inspired me to work on CovImune.
-I have seem my own family and friends struggling to keep medical records, and the fact that every hospital has its own database makes it even more difficult for patients to keep track and submit records repeatedly.
+I have seem my own family and friends struggle to maintain medical records, and the fact that every hospital has its own database makes it even more difficult for patients to keep track and submit records repeatedly.
+With CovImune, every person can store all their medical records in one place, and subsequently share them with hospitals.
+It also has the added benefits of in-built analysers with alert and reminder facility.

 ## Built With: